- Peptide CNFELLHFPRDHSN, corresponding to amino acid residues 157-170 of human ZACN (Accession Q401N2). Extracellular

 - Western blot analysis of PANC-1 (lanes 1 and 3) and Jurkat (lanes 2 and 4) cell lysates:1,2.
 Anti-Human ZACN (extracellular) Antibody (#AZC-001), (1:200).

-3, 4.
+3,4.
 Anti-Human ZACN (extracellular) Antibody, preincubated with the control peptide antigen.

 ___ Cells + Anti-Human ZACN (extracellular) Antibody (#AZC-001), (5-10 µg/1x106 cells).

 Over forty homologous proteins belong to the superfamily of ligand-gated ion channels.
-These members are broken down into different subfamilies, for example: acetylcholine, serotonin and glycine receptors.
+These members are divided into subfamilies, for example: acetylcholine, serotonin and glycine receptors.

-A new member has been added to this superfamily – ZAC (Zinc-Activated Channel) which is expressed in human and dog but not in rodents1.
+A new member has been added to this superfamily – ZAC (Zinc-activated channel) which is expressed in humans and dogs but not in rodents1.
 Like all other ligand-gated ion channels, ZAC has four transmembrane domains and extracellular N- and C-termini.
 As its name states, the channel is activated by high concentrations of zinc.

-ZAC mRNA was found to be expressed in placenta, spinal cord, stomach, and fetal brain1.
+ZAC mRNA was found to be expressed in the placenta, spinal cord, stomach, and fetal brain1.
 In another study, ZAC was identified using a computer-assisted program and was detected in similar areas (including pancreas and kidney), but also displayed minor discrepancies2.